 - Maryland Tech Council Scholarship – for employees of Maryland Tech Council members

-Grants and loans can help you cover the costs of your degree.
-Visit the Office of Student Financial Aid website to learn about financing your graduate education.
-For more information or assistance with the financial aid process, contact osfsgradfinaid@georgetown.edu.
+Visit the Office of Student Financial Aid website to learn about financing your graduate education, or contact osfsgradfinaid@georgetown.edu for more information and assistance.

 International Students

 The Office of Global Services’ Financial Aid & Money Matters page offers guidance for funding and paying graduate school expenses.
-International students may wish to consider private education loans to meet college expenses.
+You may wish to consider Private Loans for Graduate Students to meet your expenses.

 Military and Veterans